markuspalu/PalindromeJS/README.md

 Loops through the data of palindromeData and adds them into a table.

 function isPalindrome():
 Checks if a word is a palindrome.
 Returns true if it is a palindrome and returns false if it's not a palindrome.
+Function ignores uppercase letters in a word but the toLowerCase() functions inside of the isPalindrome() function could be omitted if the case of the letters in the word matter.

 function changeColors():
 Loops through the table cells and checks if the text inside of a cell is "false" or "true" and accordingly colors the background color of a cell either red or green.